pbeukema/flashLag/README.md

 3. If you did not clone the repo, then you will need to make a data directory for the output in the same location as flashlag.py (mkdir data).

-4. execute python flashlag.py from a terminal
+4. Open a terminal, navigate to the directory containing flashlag.py, write python flashlag.py & press [enter]

-5. Output data will be saved in /data/
+5. Output data will be saved in data/